 Before you start

-There are 4 major families of key indicators to consider in marketing automation that also represent the major steps of a conversion funnel:
+There are 4 major families of marketing KPIs to consider in marketing automation that also represent the major steps of a conversion funnel:

 - Acquisition indicators: getting new contacts

 - Engagement indicators: contact interactions with the brand